 - Loans payable or receivable (for example to or from a director) falling due more than one year, with a nil or below market rate of interest, must be measured at the present value of future cash flows, however there is an optional relaxation of this requirement permitted within FRS 102 for small entities, in certain circumstances.

 FRS 105 does not allow companies to recognise deferred tax.
 By contrast, FRS 102 Section 1A requires deferred tax to be provided on fair value adjustments, and therefore likely to occur more frequently than before.

 How we can help

-If you are in the Warwickshire area please do contact us at Select Accountants Ltd for guidance on the required format for small company accounts.
+If you are in the Leicestershire area please do contact us at Select Accountants Ltd for guidance on the required format for small company accounts.